 I was able to adapt, change, and meet half way between not only what I love to blog about, but what is time efficient and what makes more sense for me financially speaking.

 Now, let’s go over the most common new blogger niche questions and concerns.

 ABSOLUTELY!!
 They all are.

-How do I find my niche as a new blogger?
+5. How to find your niche as a new blogger?

 Don’t spread yourself too thin on a niche, but don’t wander off to blog about 10 different things at the same time where you lose your identity.
 Ideally, all of your blogging topics should fall under the same umbrella.

 A good example is having a parenting blog that focuses on maternity, homeschooling, and kids crafts.